The Modern Resume Content and Writing

 • Working Alone: Focus on the "Results Per Hour."
 Highlight that you can manage your own schedule and hit deadlines even when the rules are different for each job.

 "I don't wait for orders; I look for chances to use my skills.
-By managing both Job A and Project B, I've become very independent and have a proven history of delivering things under different demands."
+Managing both Job A and Project B has made me self-reliant with a track record of delivering under different demands."

 Mid-Level